hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 }
 ```

 - **Description**: Sent when a test finishes execution.
-Each message contains exactly one test result without any children data, ensuring efficient and non-redundant messaging.
+Each message contains only top-level test results without any children data, ensuring efficient and non-redundant messaging.

-#### RunStarted (Value: 18)
+#### TestRunStarted (Value: 18)
 - **Format**: JSON serialized TestAdaptorContainer
-- **Important**: Each message contains exactly one test adaptor.
-The `TestAdaptors` array always contains a single element with no children data.
+- **Important**: Each message contains only top-level test adaptors with no children.
 This is an optimization to avoid sending redundant hierarchy information.
 - **Note**: The Source field is not populated in this message type for efficiency.
 - **C# Structure**: Uses the same TestAdaptorContainer and TestAdaptor structures as TestStarted (see TestStarted section for complete structure)
 - **Description**: Sent when a test run begins execution.
-Each message contains exactly one test adaptor without any children data, ensuring efficient and non-redundant messaging.
-Only the top-level test information is included, and the Source field is not populated.
+Only the top-level tests are included, and the Source field is not populated.
 - **Usage**: Clients can use this to prepare UI, show progress indicators, or track which tests are part of the current run.

 #### ShowUsage (Value: 25)